 Of course I also observed honey bees, the most beloved of the bees.
 I had been pleased back then to see them frantically mobbing my flowers; they’re essential pollinators, after all.
 But I’ve learned a lot since my wildlife-sustaining journey began and the honey bee joy is gone.
 In fact, I’m really dismayed to see so many of them in my nook of suburbia.

 Honey bees are not a native species, a fact that many people aren’t aware of.
-Originally from Europe, “they were introduced to the United States in the 1600s likely for candle wax, and potentially for sugar and mead,” said Rich Hatfield, a senior conservation biologist for the Xerces Society, in a recent webinar.
+Originally from Europe and Africa, “they were introduced to the United States in the 1600s likely for candle wax, and potentially for sugar and mead,” said Rich Hatfield, a senior conservation biologist for the Xerces Society, in a recent webinar.

 And they’ve taken on an essential role in contemporary farming since they were brought here by the colonists.
 It’s been predicted that today’s giant agricultural systems would fail if honey bees couldn’t be rented for their pollination services.
 Carted across the country and released by commercial beekeepers, honey bees buzz about monoculture croplands and pollinate our favorite consumables like peaches and almonds.